This is a comprehensive overview over provisioning cloud infrastructure services in 2020.

 This set of challenges leads to the fundamental issue of service development and consumption in an organization: Potential service owners are deterred from developing services.
 It makes them a cost center and every new service adds effort when it comes to provisioning it.

 In the next chapter, we'll see how a service marketplace addresses this issue by motivating service owners because they can offer services company-wide, gain visibility and charge for the usage of their services.

 Many IT organizations choose to offer a Service Marketplace as part of their service portfolio.
 The Marketplace acts as an addition to the cloud infrastructure services provided by large cloud providers like AWS, GCP, or Azure.

 The 4 components of a marketplace

-There are four components that make up a cloud service marketplace: a service catalog, provisioning, billing and service monitoring.
+Four components make up a cloud service marketplace: a service catalog, provisioning, billing, and service monitoring.

 - The catalog requires the service owners to create intuitive experiences to discover the right product and help developers choose the right solution.
 The marketplace will also need to have enough available inventory, which means continually incentivizing service owners to provide new services.

 - Provisioning acts as the backbone of the whole system.
 The marketplace has to manage which resources need to be created or deleted, it has to deliver the configuration and provision dedicated service instances.

 - Billing provides the system of record.
 This system needs to implement several different billing models, payment methods, and processing.

 - Lastly, service monitoring allows the service owner to check on running service instances and take care of failed services.